 The EnviroScience mussel team is hard at work as the 2022 mussel season is well-underway.
 Our malacologists are performing mussel surveys within the Mississippi River basin to the Atlantic Slope, and all the rivers in between.

-EnviroScience is fortunate to have some of the best malacologists in the country, each of whom exemplify our Core Values of quality work, accountability, teamwork, respect, and safety.
+EnviroScience is fortunate to have some of the best malacologists in the country, each of whom exemplify our Core Values of respect, client advocacy, quality work, accountability, teamwork, and safety.
 Below are just a few of the many reasons we find them to be uniquely special and why we are honored to have them on our team (and these are only a handful of the members of our robust marine group!)
 The EnviroScience mussel team is also supported by two other phenomenal mussel biologists, Mr. Matt Gilkay (West Virginia and Ohio approved surveyor) and Dr. Marty Huehner.

 The end of mussel survey season in Michigan, New York, Ohio, Pennsylvania, and West Virginia quickly approaches.
 If you have a project with in-water work slated to start before July 2023, be sure to call us now to help get your project cleared for mussel resource issues prior to construction!

 Becca is federally permitted throughout much of the Interior Basin and Atlantic Slope drainages.
 She has handled over 100 of North America’s 300+ mussel species; and yet, the elusive salamander mussel remains on her watch list.
 This is her year!
 A senior biologist and project manager for EnviroScience, as well as a key member of the Corporate Responsibility Committee, Becca loves outreach and all the places mussel surveys take her in the country.
 According to Becca, “This is my year for my bucket list mussel: a salamander mussel.”